hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 The Linux **Mint** Hydro-informatics (**Hyfo**) VM facilitates working with the contents of this eBook and it is available upon email request.
 Read more in the next paragraphs OR {ref}`create your own VM and jump over this section <vm-create>`.

 ### About the Mint Hyfo VM
-To shorten the long path of installing many hydroinformatics applications, many tutorials in this eBook can be leveraged with a tailored virtual Linux Mint 20.3 (last updated on February 16, 2022) machine that is available upon email request.
+To shorten the long path of installing many hydroinformatics applications, many tutorials in this eBook can be leveraged with a tailored virtual Linux Mint 20.3 (last updated on February, 2022) machine that is available upon email request.
 The Linux Mint VM comes with the following pre-installed software:

 * {ref}`Atom IDE <install-atom>` (all-in-one IDE for Python scripting and editing markdown, restructuredtext, or LaTeX files)
 * {ref}`JupyterLab <install-jupyter-linux>` (start in Terminal with `jupyter-lab`)